Judit Polgar announced retirement in August 2014, after the

-Today we have selected five combinations from Judit’s games and we invite our readers to try solving them.
+Today we have selected five combinations from Judit’s games

 By Rucha Pujari